-Like most people, we were riveted to the unfolding story of the rescue of the Chilean miners last month.
+Like most people, we were riveted by the unfolding story of the rescue of the Chilean miners last month.
 It was a story of the power of the human spirit.
-The courage of the miners, the faith of their families and the selfless determination and ingenuity of the rescuers and all of the supporting groups around the world will be remembered as key parts of one of the most heroic events of our time.
+Mining The courage of the miners, the faith of their families, and the selfless determination and ingenuity of the rescuers and all of the supporting groups around the world will be remembered as key parts of one of the most heroic events of our time.

 Copper Is A Shining Example Of The Beauty of Recycling

 Copper is one of the most plentiful non-ferrous metals on the planet.
 Throughout known history approximately 700 billion pounds of copper has been mined and nearly all of this copper is still in circulation because copper’s recycling rate is higher than that of any other engineering metal.
 Scrap Yard Brampton

 In fact, each year in the United States, nearly as much copper is recovered from recycled material as is derived from newly mined ore.
 Scrap Yard Etobicoke

 Excluding wire production, most of which uses newly refined copper, more than 75% of the amount used by copper and brass mills, ingot makers, foundries, powder plants, and other industries comes from recycled scrap.

 Almost 50% of all recycled copper scrap is old post-consumer scrap, such as discarded electric cable, junked automobile radiators and air conditioners, or even ancient Egyptian plumbing.

 Without question, mining is a critical industrial sector in countries around the world.
 It is important to their economies and to the way of life that many people enjoy.
 But for the most part, it involves chasing finite resources, more dangerous operations and ultimately postponing an inevitable day of reckoning which comes at a hefty cost in terms of the environment, the people working directly in those mines, and all the local businesses that depend on those jobs.
 Scrap Yard in Burlington